Her Way with Words

 “She was one of the first teachers in my life who thought I was gifted (she actually tried to recommend me for the school gifted program), instead of simply ‘slow,'” Long said, elaborating on her experience in an e-mail.

 What she couldn’t do with a pen, Long tried to do with a joke.

 “In grade school, I simply tried to be the class clown as a way to ‘shine,’ since I could not do it via academics.
 Humor was a way to cope, or a defense mechanism,” Long wrote.

 Long’s father, Charles Long, of Mechanicsburg, Pennsylvania, describes her as a vibrant, outgoing child.
 He and Heather’s mother are not surprised by her achievements, he said.
 “Obviously, we’re very proud and very happy for her.
 It’s a culmination of a lot of hard work and, of course, we’re proud as parents,” he said.

-It’s not unusual for those with dyslexia to conquer their reading demons and succeed later in life, especially when they’re motivated by intense curiosity, said Rosalie Fink, a literacy professor at Lesley College in Cambridge, whose research has focused on high-achieving dyslexics.
+It’s not unusual for those with dyslexia to conquer their reading demons and succeed later in life, especially when they’re motivated by intense curiosity, said Rosalie Fink, a literacy professor at Lesley University in Cambridge, whose research has focused on high-achieving dyslexics.